Active Shooter Response Training

 - Describe preventive measures to avert violence

-If you and your department or group would like a presentation contact Officer Alan Saylor, Phone: 859-257-5108.
+If your department or organization would like a presentation, please contact Community Services.